astei/libdeflate-java/README.md

 Make sure `JAVA_HOME` is defined and build this project as usual for a Gradle project.
 I have looked at options for building native modules with Gradle, and unfortunately dropping down to GNU Make has wound up being the most sane solution.

+### Windows

+Slightly different needs here.
+On Windows, this library builds using the Microsoft toolchain:

+* Visual Studio build tools for C/C++.
+Visual Studio 2017 Enterprise and Visual Studio 2019 Community are known to work.
+* `vswhere` (this can be installed using Chocolatey with `choco install vswhere`)

 ## API usage